Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Complaints or compliments can be made in person, by phone, in writing or through this website.
 All complaints to include anonymous complaints are accepted and reviewed with follow up activity to be assigned to the appropriate personnel.
 Keep in mind that if you file a complaint anonymously, we will not be able to follow up with you on your complaint.

-If you would like to file a complaint or compliment, please contact the Professional Standards Office:
+If you would like to file a complaint or compliment, please contact the Office of Internal Affairs:

 Please call (843) 720-2467 to inquire as to property and retrieving items.